Wisconsin investigators say knife found at scene of police shooting of Jacob Blake | International

 In the first official details of Sunday's shooting released by the Wisconsin Justice Department, which is probing the incident, Attorney General Josh Kaul said the knife was recovered from the driver-side front floorboard of the car Blake was leaning into when he was shot in the back.
 Kaul also told a news conference that Blake, during the course of the investigation, had "admitted that he had a knife in his possession."

+Blake's lawyer responded in a statement that his client posed no threat to police and disputed that he was in possession of a knife.
 Kaul did not describe the knife or say whether it had anything to do with why the officer, a seven-year veteran of the Kenosha police department identified as Rusten Sheskey, had opened fire on Blake.

-Kaul's press briefing came shortly before the U.S. Justice Department announced it had opened its own federal civil rights inquiry into the shooting, to be conducted by the FBI in cooperation with Wisconsin's state criminal investigators and other agencies.
+Kaul's briefing came shortly before the U.S. Justice Department announced it had opened a federal civil rights inquiry into the shooting, to be conducted by the FBI in cooperation with Wisconsin authorities.
+In a separate development hours earlier, a teenager was arrested and charged with shooting three people, two of whom died, during Tuesday night's protests in Kenosha.

-Wisconsin Lieutenant Governor Mandela Barnes said on MSNBC the suspect, later identified as 17-year-old Kyle Rittenhouse, of Antioch, Illinois, was apparently a militia group member who "decided to be a vigilante and take the law into his own hands and mow down innocent protesters."
-Authorities braced for a fourth night of possible upheavals on Wednesday.
-Governor Tony Evers said he was doubling the size of the National Guard force he had ordered deployed to 500 troops, and Kenosha officials said a dusk-to-dawn curfew would go into effect an hour earlier on Wednesday.

-About 200 protesters defied the curfew early in the evening as they marched peacefully through city streets, while law enforcement kept a relatively low profile.
+Bracing for a fourth night of possible upheavals on Wednesday, Governor Tony Evers said he was doubling the National Guard force he had ordered deployed to 500 troops, and a dusk-to-dawn curfew was imposed an hour earlier.
+About 200 protesters defied the curfew for hours after dark as they marched peacefully through city streets, chanting, "Black lives matter" and "No justice, no peace," while law enforcement kept a low profile.
+No counter-demonstrators or armed militia figures were present.

+National Guard soldiers were seen taking a dinner break behind the county courthouse, surrounded by barricades and heavy fencing erected around several downtown public buildings the previous day.
 PREAMBLE TO SHOOTING

-According to Kaul's account of events leading up to the Blake shooting, city police confronted Blake when they were called to the home of a woman who reported that her boyfriend was present "and was not suppose to be on the premises."
+By Kaul's account of events leading to the Blake shooting, city police confronted Blake when they were called to the home of a woman who reported that her boyfriend was present "and was not supposed to be on the premises."
 The location he gave for the residence corresponds with the address of the woman identified in media reports as Blake's fiance, Laquisha Booker.

 Kaul said no other police officers fired their weapons.
 The officers involved have been placed on administrative leave.
 Bystanders captured the encounter in video footage that has since gone viral, unleashing public outrage at the latest in a long series of instances in which police have been accused of using indiscriminate lethal force against African Americans.